 The words which and that have interesting histories:

-- Which comes from Old English hwilc, meaning “of what kind.”
+- Comes from Old English hwilc, meaning “of what kind.”

-- That originates from Old English þæt, meaning “that one” or “the thing.”
+- Originates from Old English þæt, meaning “that one” or “the thing.”

 Both pronouns evolved over centuries to differentiate essential vs nonessential clauses, aiding sentence clarity.
 Latin roots influenced formal English, particularly in academic and legal writing, where correct use of which vs that is crucial.